-More charges for woman accused of driving impaired in December school bus crash
+Bond reduced for woman accused of driving impaired in December school bus crash

-ALEXANDER COUNTY, NC (WBTV) - A woman charged with driving while impaired in a crash involving an overturned school bus in December is facing additional charges.
+ALEXANDER COUNTY, NC (WBTV) - The bond has been reduced for a woman charged with driving while impaired in a crash involving an overturned school bus in December and is facing additional charges.

 More than a dozen students and their bus driver were transported to the hospital after the bus crash on Icard Ridge Rd near Hwy 127 in Alexander County on Dec.
 17.

-Ann Austin, 56, faces eight counts of felony serious injury by vehicle by causing serious injury while driving impaired, troopers said Friday.
-Austin was arrested Thursday evening and is being held at the Alexander County Detention Center under a $500,000 bond.
+Kimberly Ann Austin, 56, faces eight counts of felony serious injury by vehicle by causing serious injury while driving impaired, troopers said Friday.

+Austin was arrested in March and was being held at the Alexander County Detention Center under a $500,000 bond.
+Her bond has now been reduced to $250,000.

 Austin was initially facing 20 counts of misdemeanor child abuse - one for every student on the bus and one for her granddaughter who was in the car with her.
 Deputies later provided a correction, saying the number of counts Austin faced was two.